 Alternatives to day trading

-You can also follow the market passively by investing in index mutual funds or Exchange Traded Funds with an automated investment platform.
+As you learn more about how the stock market rises and falls, you will gain knowledge that could help you day trade down the road.
+In the meantime, you could be increasing the value of your assets.
+You can also follow the market passively by investing in index mutual funds or exchange-traded funds with an automated investment platform.
 They generally seek to match the performance and return of a particular stock market index.
 You set it and forget it, and the algorithms do the rest, rebalancing your portfolio to stay within your investment direction and level of risk comfort you have.

 A pattern day trader is someone who basically makes day trading their full-time business.
 It’s an official designation for traders who execute four or more day trades over a span of five business days using the same account.
 Pattern day traders are automatically subjected to more regulations and oversight.